paul-duvall/100-days-of-code/log-r2.md

 Today's Progress:
 Review / Learn:
 - Read about HSB / HSL Colour
-- Continued React course, starting the section on webpack
+- Continued React course, starting the section on webpack, learning how to how to use import / export

 Project:
 - Continued with portfolio redesign in Adobe XD